Deep frying is not the healthiest method of cooking, but learning to deep fry at home is a great way to fix an occasional treat for your family.

-Coconut Oil – Healthiest Oil For Deep Frying
+4. Coconut Oil – Healthiest Oil For Deep Frying

-Per dietician Joe Leech coconut oil is the healthiest oil for deep frying.
+Coconut oil is the healthiest oil for deep frying.
 On the plus side, deep frying with coconut oil gives you a very consistent heat source with a high saturated fat content.

 SEE ALSO: Can Coconut Oil Go Bad?

-Peanut Oil – High Smoke Point
+5. Peanut Oil – High Smoke Point

-Peanut oil is an ideal oil for deep frying because of the neutral flavor and the extremely high smoke point.
+Peanut oil is an ideal oil for deep frying because of the neutral flavor and extremely high smoke point.

-The high smoke point of peanut oil quickly and effectively seals whatever it is you’re frying so the air and steam inside the food can cook it from the inside while the oil seals it on the outside.
+The high smoke point of peanut oil quickly and effectively seals whatever it is you’re frying, so the air and steam inside the food can cook it from the inside while the oil seals it on the outside.

 Peanut oil is generally easy to buy in bulk and is very popular in home turkey fryers.
-If you find a great deal on it and purchase a large container, store the remaining oil in a cool, dark place and be sure to keep it in an airtight container.
+If you find a great deal on it and purchase a large container, store the remaining oil in a cool, dark place and be sure to keep it in an airtight vessel.